 The first approach to privacy is to hide everything: inputs, outputs, amounts, addresses, and the links between them.
 The proof system asserts that the hidden transaction is valid.
 The supply of the asset is hidden from outside observers.
 Supply integrity is delegated entirely to the soundness of the proof circuit.
 When the circuit is correct, the user gets very strong privacy, but when the circuit has a soundness bug, the user has no recourse, because there is no public check that would have caught the discrepancy.

 The second approach is to hide selected fields while keeping a public balance enforcement.
 The protocol may hide amounts, asset types, or the link between specific inputs and outputs, but it does not hide the fact that the supply balances.
 An auditor running a node can verify that the total supply is consistent with the emission schedule.
 A bug in any one component shows up immediately as a balance failure.
+This still depends on the cryptographic implementation being correct; a bug that allows forged commitments to pass the balance check could allow undetectable inflation, the same general failure mode that affected Orchard.

 Why Bitcoin and Liquid Are Better